Thought to be over 2,000 years old!

 These dogs are tiny and fragile and have very sensitive and vulnerable bodies.
 Therefore, it is always a nice idea to keep them away from situations that can do them more harm than good.
 Therefore, they should also be handled very carefully around younger children.

 They are known to be great family dogs and are very affectionate towards all the members of the family.
-However, they particularly choose a few people that eventually become their absolute favorite.
+However, they particularly choose a few people that eventually become their absolute favorites.

 Another good thing about these dogs is that they carry a very positive vibe and are very energetic – which eventually brightens up your home’s atmosphere.